 How to Make Chrome Download Faster

 Google Chrome is an incredibly responsive browser.
-It can bring up search results in a matter of seconds, thanks to the new core algorithm.
+Thanks to the new core algorithm and other optimizations, it can bring up search results in a matter of seconds.
 However, the same can’t be said about the download speed.

 Update Google Chrome to the Latest Version

 It may seem obvious, but running an outdated version of Chrome may lead to lagging.
 Usually, Google automatically updates the browser in the background, i.e., when you close and reopen it.
 If you haven’t done that in a while, chances are you didn’t get the latest firmware.
 Here’s how you can check:

 - Click on the three vertical dots in the top-right corner of the screen.